 SE feedback: Supports the MP for scenario 1 and 2 a & b.
 The change for scenario 3 was not yet discussed in details.

 DE feedback: DE agrees with the proposal.
 Generally, DE only advises final redemptions in the German market.

+ES feedback: Spain applies option 2.b. on these events already as the Issue is treating each windows as a new event with a new interim ISIN Code.
+However, we also agree that option 2.a. could be supported on our side too.

 Actions: